Fighting a cold can be tough, but homemade classic Matzo Ball Soup can make it easier.

 The matzo dough is fairly thick and sticky.
 To make it easier to roll the matzo dough in to balls, the dough is refrigerated.
 It also helps to wet your hands when rolling the dough in to balls.

-You can roll the balls in to whatever size you like.
+You can roll the balls into whatever size you like.
 Just keep in mind that the matzo balls will get bigger when they cook.
 I like smaller matzo balls, but I’ve had matzo soup with matzo balls as big as the bowl!

 It is very important to keep the soup covered as the matzo balls cook in the broth.
 One time I forgot to keep the lid on and the broth boiled off and the balls didn’t cook.
 It was mess.
 So keep the pot covered!

-Matzo Ball Soup
+Classic Matzo Ball Soup Recipe

 Ingredients

-- 2 large eggs, slightly beaten
+- 2 eggs slightly beaten

-- 2 Tablespoons oil
+- 2 Tbsp cooking oil

 - 1/2 cup matzo meal

-- 2 Tablespoons water or chicken broth
+- 2 Tbsp water or broth

-- 1 teaspoon salt
+- 1 tsp salt

 - 6 cups chicken broth